cloudnative-pg/cloudnative-pg/docs/src/supported_releases.md

 We support the latest two minor releases, and we aim to create a new minor release every two months.
-Each release is supported until the declared "End of Life" date in the [table below](#support-status-of-cloudnativepg-releases), which takes into account an additional month of extension to provide enough time to plan an upgrade.
+Each release is supported until the declared "End of Life" date in the [table below](#support-status-of-cloudnativepg-releases), which considers an additional month of assistance to allow for upgrade planning.

 Supported releases of CloudNativePG include releases that are in the active maintenance window and are patched for security and bug fixes.